huggingface/blog/livebook-app-deployment.md

 The Elixir community leverages the Hugging Face platform and its open source projects throughout its machine learning landscape.
 Here are some examples.

 The first positive impact Hugging Face had was in the [Bumblebee library](https://github.com/elixir-nx/bumblebee), which brought pre-trained neural network models from Hugging Face to the Elixir community and was inspired by [Hugging Face Transformers](https://huggingface.co/docs/transformers/index).
-Besides the inspiration, Bumblebee also uses Hugging Face Models to download training parameters for its models.
+Besides the inspiration, Bumblebee also uses the Hugging Face Hub to download parameters for its models.

 Another example is the [tokenizers library](https://github.com/elixir-nx/tokenizers), which is an Elixir binding for [Hugging Face Tokenizers](https://github.com/huggingface/tokenizers).